MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 For more information, see [Reclaim capacity](azure-stack-manage-storage-accounts.md#reclaim) in Manage storage resources.

 ### Migrate a container between volumes
-*This option applies only to Azure Stack integrated systems.*
+*This option applies only to Azure Stack Hub integrated systems.*

 Because of tenant usage patterns, some tenant shares use more space than others.
 The result can be a share that runs low on space before other shares that are relatively unused.